JON95Git/mycli/README.md

 ### Dependencies

-You will need to [install](https://go.dev/doc/install) Golang in your enviroment.
+You will need to [install](https://go.dev/doc/install) Golang in your environment.

 An external package is required:
 ``